‘I don’t want people to fear him’: Mother of Abilene fast food restaurant employee who threw ice at customer speaks out on son’s diagnosis - NewsBreak

 ‘I don’t want people to fear him’: Mother of Abilene fast food restaurant employee who threw ice at customer speaks out on son’s diagnosis

-ABILENE, Texas (KTAB/KRBC) — An Abilene man working at the local Long John Silver’s threw contents of a cup at his customer after arguing with her at the drive-through window over the weekend.
-The customer got it all on camera, and that video has since had tens of thousands of views.
-Now, the employee’s mother is speaking out about her son’s condition, and how the video has affected their family.

-Brittany Stevens went through the drive-through on Saturday, July 9, where she was allegedly told to “shut up” by the Long John Silver’s employee, Ethan Donald.
+Brittany Stevens went through the drive-through on Saturday, July 9, where she said was told to “shut up” by the Long John Silver’s employee, Ethan Donald.

 After recording their conversation and revealing to Donald what she was doing, he threw what appears to be ice in a cup at Brittany.